 - Feasibility Phase (2007 to early 2012) initiated by Gazprom.
-This Phase involved the development of Feasibility Studies in which a number of gas pipeline routes and landfall options were assessed and a preliminary engineering (conceptual) design was developed; - Development (or Design) Phase (late 2011 to late 2013) undertaken by South Stream Transport.
-This Phase involves development of the FEED together with the national EIA Application File, Scoping Report and Turkish national EIA.
-This Phase also includes development of the ESIAs and Environmental and Social Management Plans (ESMPs) to meet the international standards and guidelines for financing; - Construction and Pre-Commissioning Phase (2014 to end 2017).
-This Phase will involve construction activities and a number of activities, known as pre-commissioning activities, which will be undertaken after each pipeline has been installed to ensure that the pipelines meet operational requirements; - Operational Phase (consisting of Commissioning and Full Operational Phase) (2017 to 2065).
+This phase involved the development of Feasibility Studies in which a number of gas pipeline routes and landfall options were assessed and a preliminary engineering (conceptual) design was developed.
+The phase also included a Preliminary EIA developed for Russian permitting requirements that was approved by the State Environmental Expert Review on 24 September 2010; - Development (or Design) Phase (late 2011 to late 2013) undertaken by South Stream Transport.
+This phase involves development of the Front End Engineering and Design (FEED) together with Russian Project Design Documentation (Proekt) and national EIA.
+This phase also includes development of the ESIAs and Environmental and Social Management Plan (ESMP) to meet the international standards and guidelines for financing; - Construction and Pre-Commissioning Phase (2014 to end 2017).
+This phase will involve construction activities and a number of activities, known as pre-commissioning activities, which will be undertaken after each pipeline has been installed to ensure that the pipelines meet operational requirements; - Operational Phase (consisting of Commissioning and Full Operational Phase) (2017 to 2065).
 The Project will have an operational design life of 50 years; and - Decommissioning Phase (2065 onwards).

-An indicative timeline for the South Stream Offshore Pipeline is provided in Figure 1.6.
+An indicative timeline for the South Stream Offshore Pipeline is provided in Figure 1.8.

-Figure 1.6 South Stream Offshore Pipeline Timeline
+Figure 1.8 South Stream Offshore Pipeline Timeline